 (i) this section; or

-(ii) the system plan and policy statement, including any condition which may have been imposed in respect of the obligations of the supply authority under subregulation (1), relating to any system of inspection approved by the Director under this section,
+(ii) the system plan and policy statement, including any condition which may have been imposed in respect of the obligations of the network operator under subregulation (1), relating to any system of inspection approved by the Director under this section,

 commits an offence.

-[Regulation 253 inserted in Gazette 23 December 1994 pp.7126-8.]
+[Regulation 253 inserted in Gazette 23 December 1994 pp.7126-8; amended in Gazette 31 Oct 2006 p.
+4599.]

-254. 3 Service leads — aerial

-The supply authority shall take its aerial service line to the point of attachment where the point of attachment is not a greater distance than 18 metres from the point where the service line would cross the street alignment boundary.
-Where the distance is greater than 18 metres the supply authority may insist upon the consumer installing his own aerial line from the distance of 18 metres to the approval of the supply authority.
-Where the supply authority carries out the installation the cost of same shall be charged to the consumer beyond distance of 18 metres.
+254. Individual inspection and reporting for electric installation

+(1) If a network operator does not have an inspection plan or policy statement that either complies with regulation 253, or is approved by the Director under regulation 253, the network operator must not —

+(a) supply electricity to a newly installed consumer’s electric installation; or

+(b) supply electricity to a consumer’s electric installation that has been altered or expanded (if the network operator has been notified of that alteration or expansion in a manner, if any, set out in the Electricity (Licensing) Regulations 1991),

+unless the installation has been inspected by an inspector and complies with the requirements, if any, prescribed in respect of that installation.

+(2) If, on an inspection under subregulation (1), the inspector makes an order under section 18(2)(a) of the Energy Coordination Act 1994, the network operator must send a copy of the order to the Director within 28 days of the completion of the inspection.

+(3) If an accident of the type referred to in regulation 63 of the Electricity (Licensing) Regulations 1991 occurs at an installation referred to in subregulation (1), the network operator who supplies electricity to the installation must give the Director a report, in a form approved by the Director, on the accident —

+(a) within 3 days of the accident; or

+(b) within any longer period approved, in writing and on a case-by-case basis, by the Director.

+(4) A network operator that fails to comply with subregulation (1), (2) or (3) commits an offence.

+(5) In proceedings for an offence against subregulation (1) it is a defence for the accused to show that the Director had given prior written approval to a network operator or a class of network operator to supply electricity to certain types of alterations or expansions to consumers’ installations without prior inspection.

-[Regulation 254 amended in Gazette 28 June 1973 p.2469.]
+[Regulation 254 inserted in Gazette 31 Oct 2006 p.
+4599-600.]

-255. 3 Service leads — underground

-(1) Where the supply authority considers it necessary to install underground service cable to the consumer’s terminals the same shall be laid by the supply authority the cost thereof from the building alignment boundary shall be charged to the consumer.

-(2) Where the consumer has requested that the service leads be installed underground and the supply authority has approved the supply authority may charge to the consumer the cost between the point of connection to the supply authority’s mains and the consumer’s terminals.
+[255.
+Repealed in Gazette 31 Oct 2006 p.
+4600.]

 [256.
 Repealed in Gazette 19 December 2000 p.7274.]

 257. 3 Supply to large premises

-Where supply is charged for premises of considerable size or with a large or a fluctuating load and the supply authority deems it necessary to install transformers at the site the consumer shall provide an accessible space and enclosure to the satisfaction of the supply authority for the transformers, switchgear and associated apparatus.
-The supply authority shall have the right to use such equipment in the usual manner for supply to other consumers.
-All circuit-breakers and fuses used on premises where transformers are installed on or near to the site shall be of adequate making and rupturing capacity to the satisfaction of the supply authority.
+Where electricity is to be supplied to premises of considerable size or with a large or a fluctuating load and the network operator deems it necessary to install transformers at the site the consumer shall provide an accessible space and enclosure to the satisfaction of the network operator for the transformers, switchgear and associated apparatus.
+The network operator shall have the right to use such equipment in the usual manner for supply to other consumers.
+All circuit-breakers and fuses used on premises where transformers are installed on or near to the site shall be of a fault rating to the satisfaction of the network operator.

+[Regulation 257amended in Gazette 31 Oct 2006 p.
+4600-1.]

 [258-264.
 Repealed in Gazette 19 December 2000 p.7274.]

 265. 3 Pulsating and rapidly varying loads